Co-Evolving Latent Action World Models: Experiments

 \subsection{Performance of the Jointly Learned LAM and World Model}

-\textbf{Latent Action Quality.} We first evaluate the quality of the learned latent action representations via linear probing on six datasets, including five from the Open X-Embodiment suite~\citep{open_x_embodiment_rt_x_2023} and one out-of-distribution LIBERO dataset~\citep{liu2023libero} unseen during training.
-As shown in Table~\ref{tab:linear probing}, our CoLA-World yields a competitive latent action space, achieving lower probing loss on most datasets.

-While the difference in probing loss appears marginal, this isolated metric does not fully capture the latent action representation’s utility.
-The ultimate measure of a latent action's quality lies in its ability to effectively control the world model.
-As we will show, the world model guided by the jointly learned LAM significantly outperforms the two-stage baseline on LIBERO.
-This suggests that our co-evolved latent action space, while less amenable to linear probing, provides a more robust and effective control interface for world modeling.
+\textbf{Latent Action Quality.} We first evaluate the quality of the learned latent action representations via linear probing on six robotics datasets, including five from the Open X-Embodiment suite~\citep{open_x_embodiment_rt_x_2023} and one out-of-distribution LIBERO dataset~\citep{liu2023libero} unseen during training.
+As shown in \cref{tab:linear probing}, our CoLA-World yields a competitive latent action space, achieving comparable or lower probing loss on most datasets.
+While the gap in linear probing loss remains subtle, this isolated metric only partially reflects the representational utility.
+We contend that the ultimate measure of a latent action's quality in our context lies in its ability to effectively control the world model.
+As we will show in \cref{tab:main-results} and \cref{tab:adaptation results}, our jointly learned LAM significantly enhances world modeling performance and provides a remarkably more robust control interface during downstream adaptation (\cref{subsec: adaptation codebook}).

-\textbf{World Model Simulation Performance.} We then evaluate the latent-action-conditioned video prediction performance of the world model.
-Table~\ref{tab:main-results} reports results across several in-distribution datasets (OXE, EgoCentric, AgiBot) and one out-of-distribution (LIBERO) dataset, comparing different training checkpoints.
-With the same total training budget of 60K steps, our joint training paradigm (\textsc{Warm8K + E2E52K}) consistently matches or surpasses the best two-stage method (\textsc{LAM30K + WM30K}) across all datasets.
+\textbf{World Model Simulation Performance.} We then evaluate the latent-action-conditioned video prediction performance of the world model. \cref{tab:main-results} reports results across several in-distribution datasets (OXE, EgoCentric, AgiBot) and one out-of-distribution (LIBERO) dataset, comparing different training checkpoints.
+With the same total training budget of 60K steps, our joint training paradigm (\textsc{Warm8K + E2E52K}) consistently matches or surpasses the corresponding two-stage method (\textsc{LAM30K + WM30K}) across all datasets.
 Notably, improvements are most pronounced on the perceptually aligned FVD metric, indicating that our generated videos are not only pixel-accurate but also more temporally coherent and realistic.